New Year's Eve Litter - Winter/Spring, 2022

 Text from Bell/Luna's owner the day after flying back to Colorado: "She did so well yesterday!
 Peed on her pee pad twice in the airport and slept the entire plane ride, didn't make a peep!
 She slept peacefully in her pen all night too, I slept on the couch so I could listen for her.
 Adjusting well and making friends with Isis!
 She is just beautiful, I love her so much already!"

-Crystal (purple) - Pickwick's Take a Cup of Kindness
+Crystal (new name Birdie - purple ID marker) - Pickwick's Take a Cup of Kindness

 (The Waterford crystal ball in New York City's Times Square descends down a specially designed flagpole beginning at 11:59 until midnight to signal the start of the new year.
 Waterford Glass House opened in 1783 in Ireland and continues to produce some of the finest crystal in the world today.
 The first ball to drop in 1907 was made of wood and iron but the 2022 Waterford Crystal ball was made of 1,688 intricate crystal panels that range in length from 4-3/4 inches to 5-3/4 inches and measures 12 feet in diameter and weighs 11,875 pounds!)